 BluBrry is both the company behind the PowerPress plugin and a great place to discover podcasts.
 If you are looking for a hosting provider, BluBrry is a great choice, but you can also simply submit your podcast to get listed in their directory.

-iTunes is still the most important place to submit your podcast.
-Millions of iPhones, iPads, and iPods will have easy access to subscribing to your show when you submit to iTunes.
+Apple Podcasts is still the most important place to submit your podcast.
+Millions of iPhones, iPads, and iPods will have easy access to subscribing to your show when you submit to Podcast Connect.

 Stitcher is probably the second most popular way people find and subscribe to podcasts.
 Getting listed in their directory gives you some listener stats and will give you the opportunity to grow your audience.

 Google also has a Podcast app, so be sure to submit your feed there as well.